 This is a field rich with job opportunities: there are prosecutor and defender positions in every state, county and city as well as at the federal level, for a total of tens of thousands of jobs across the U.S.

 Moreover, at Vermont Law School, a student learns about criminal law from experts who bring a unique set of experiences and skills to this practice area.
-Criminal law faculty member Robert Sand '87 is leading efforts to reform the criminal justice system in Vermont with regard to crime directly or indirectly caused by drug addiction.
-Sands is also Senior Policy and Legal Advisor for the Vermont Department of Public Safety, and the former elected State's Attorney for Windsor County, Vermont.
+Criminal law faculty member Robert Sand is leading efforts to reform the criminal justice system in Vermont with regard to crime directly or indirectly caused by drug addiction.
+Sand is also Governor's Liaison to Criminal Justice Programs, and the former elected State's Attorney for Windsor County, Vermont.
 Another faculty member, Michele Martinez Campbell, is not only the former deputy Chief of the Narcotics Unit for the United States Attorney in the Eastern District of New York, but is also an award-winning author of crime novels.

 In addition to access to faculty expertise, students have the opportunity to participate in and organize conferences.
-Recently, students attended an event on innovative criminal justice practices in Vermont, which attracted Vermont Gov. Peter Shumlin, Supreme Court Chief Justice Paul Reiber, Attorney General William Sorrell, and other leaders in the Vermont legal community (see below).
+Recently, students attended an event on innovative criminal justice practices in Vermont that was attended by Vermont Governor Peter Shumlin, Supreme Court Chief Justice Paul Reiber, Attorney General William Sorrell, and other leaders in the Vermont legal community (see below).